 - Weighing Scales vs Cups: You can toggle this recipe card to convert the ingredients into cups.
 However, I always recommend using weighing scales – these are cheap to buy and much more accurate.
 And in gluten free baking, a tiny variation can make a huge difference!

-- Step-by-Step Photos: Check out the blog post above for step-by-step photos to show how this gluten free shortbread recipe should look at each stage.
+- Step-by-Step Photos: Check out the blog post above for step-by-step photos to show how to make this shortbread recipe if you prefer a visual guide.

 - Like this Recipe?
-It would mean SO much to me if you could leave a 5* review and tell all your gluten free friends about this Gluten Free Shortbread!
+It would mean SO much to me if you could leave a 5* review and a little comment telling people how much you enjoyed this Gluten Free Shortbread recipe!
+It is a huge support to my website, so thank you xx

 Nutrition